 As for the organisation and the employer – it maintains clarity of rules and regulations to fall back on.
 It also saves the organisation from penalties and legal actions.
 And in turn, creates a trustworthy and safe environment.

-In today’s competitive and legal business world, it is very challenging for employers to manage statutory compliances without good payroll management software.
+In today’s competitive and legal business world, it is very challenging for employers to manage statutory compliances without a proper HR Payroll System in India.

 Here is the list of Statutory Rules in India which a company must adhere to